Simultaneously search for multi-target Galactic binary gravitational waves: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referees for valuable comments and suggestions that helped us to significantly improve the manuscript.
 P. Gao thanks S. D. Mohanty, X. Zhang, J. Ming, S. Zhao and Y. Guo for their invaluable comments and suggestions.
 Our Local Maxima Particle Swarm Optimization (LMPSO) algorithm is developed based on the PSO script in GBSIEVER method \cite{zhang_resolving_2021} (this PSO code is actually taken from the public repository https://github.com/mohanty-sd/SDMBIGDAT19.git).
 This work is supported by National Key R\&D Program of China (2020YFC2201400), and by the NSFC (No.~11920101003, No.~11922303, No.~12021003 and No.~12005016).
 X. Fan. is supported by the Fundamental Research Funds for the Central Universities (No.2042022kf1182).
 Z. Cao was supported by ``the Interdiscipline Research Funds of Beijing Normal University" and CAS Project for Young Scientists in Basic Research YSBR-006.
 We gratefully appreciate the Wuhan Supercomputing Center for the generous computing resources to support our research efforts.
 We also thank LISA Consortium’s LDC working group for curating and supporting the simulated data used in this study.